 Barnett, C. (2014).
 What do cities have to do with democracy?
 International Journal of Urban and Regional Research.
 38(1), 1625-1643.

 Barnett, C. (2016).
 Towards a geography of injustice.
 Alue ja Ympäristö (Finnish Society for Regional and Environmental Studies) 2016:1, 111-118.

 Barnett, C. and Low, M. (2017).
 Democracy.
 In D. Richardson, N. Castree, M.F.
 Goodchild, A. Kobayashi, W. Liu, and R.A.
 Marston (eds.).
 The International Encyclopedia of Geography: People, The Earth, Environment and Technology.
 John Wiley and Sons.

 Barnett, C. (2017).
 The Priority of Injustice: Locating Democracy in Critical Theory.
 University of Georgia Press (Geographies of Justice and Social Transformation Series).

-Barnett, C. (Forthcoming).
+Barnett, C. (2018).
 Geography and the Priority of Injustice.
 Annals of the Association of American Geographers.